Gammaglobulino/sqlite_exp/README.md

 # sqlite_exp
-Quit Rust test for SQlite DB and Bcrypt
+Quick Rust test for SQlite DB and Bcrypt